askui/askui-try-out/README.md

 ## Observe First askui Automation Run

 Click on the workspace to get the focus.
-Then press `ESC` on your keyboard and how askui moves the mouse, open Google Chrome and navigating to a webpage by typing in the URL and pressing `ENTER` on you keyboard.
+Then press `ESC` on your keyboard and how askui moves the mouse, opens Google Chrome, and navigates to a webpage by typing in the URL and pressing `ENTER` on your keyboard.

 > askui automates your Operating System as a real human would!
-With real mouse-movement, keystrokes and visual selection of elements.
+With real mouse movement, keystrokes, and visual selection of elements.

 If you want to know how the code looks to achieve this, click on the tab _my-first-askui-test-suite.test.ts_ to see the code with comments for each command.

 ## Where To Go Now
 You have now seen what simple automation in a remote cloud environment can do.

-Head over to our [User Portal](http://app.v2.askui.com/) to register (and later use) askui for free on your local machine.
+Head over to our [User Portal](http://app.v2.askui.com/) to register (and use) askui for free on your local machine.

 For local installation follow the _Onboarding Guide_ there or head over to [our docs Getting Started](https://docs.askui.com/docs/general/Getting%20Started/getting-started).